tabularis-ai/.github/profile/README.md

-# Tabularis.AI: Smart AI for Your Data ⚡
+# Tabularis.AI: We Make Effient AI Models ⚡
 TL;DR: We build practical, privacy-focused AI solutions that run efficiently, even on edge devices.
 Think synthetic data, and smart dataflows for text and tables.